 The Esri Defense Mapping extension provides tools for specialized data collection and attribution, geodatabase maintenance, and data validation, as required by Topographic Data Store (TDS) and Multinational Geospatial Co-Production Program (MGCP) products.

 The Maritime Charting extension provides tools to manage hydrographic information.
-You can create, manage, and store S-100 vector-based products.
+You can create, import, symbolize, manage, and store S-100 vector-based products.

-The Esri Production Mapping extension provides tools to standardize and streamline GIS workflows across your enterprise in the areas of geographic feature collection, data management and quality control, and cartographic production.
+The Esri Production Mapping extension provides tools to standardize and streamline GIS workflows across your enterprise in the areas of topographic map production, geographic feature collection, and data management and quality control.

 The ArcGIS Utility Network Management extension provides functionality and tools to model utility and telecommunications networks.
 You can create and edit features to represent any type of utility equipment, add real-world behavior to features, analyze network connectivity and flow, and assess the impact of events such as storms, outages, or equipment failure.